mukhaverse/mukhaverse/README.md

 ## Hi there!

 I'm **Shumokh Alsharif**, a passionate Junior Software Engineering student at the University of Jeddah.
-I love and building fun and unique front-end projects with intentional UI and great UX.
+I enjoy building fun and unique front-end projects with intentional UI and great UX.

 ## About Me